CivicActions/guidebook/practice-areas/project-management/pm-role.md

+---
-# The Project Manager Role
+title: The Project Manager Role
+---

 Project Managers envelop the unique opportunity to hold a project on task and budget, which is paramount, yet also to include: